22vv0/asphyxia_plugins/README.md

 **Required Asphyxia Core version** [1.50c](https://github.com/asphyxia-core/asphyxia-core.github.io/releases/tag/v1.50)

 **Notes:**
-- This is a highly experimental messily-written plugin for MDX-2024061300 and things **WILL** break, please do not use any of your personal save data on this plugin.
-Use this for experimental & development purposes only.
-I am not responsible for any problems with your savedata.
+- This is a WIP plugin for DDR World and things might break so please use this at your own risk.
 - Please be aware that this plugin and the savefile it produces are incompatible with the official plugin, or any other forks.
 Please be cautious of using other plugins' savefiles with this fork of the plugin, or using this fork's savefile with other plugins.
 - Please back up your save data to prevent unwanted issues, especially while using this experimental plugin.
 - Please please please feel free to open PRs!